 To address unintentional discrimination on the basis of race and other protected classes, experts from across the human capital, legal services, and employee benefits industries recommend a pay equity audit (PEA).
 A PEA is an analytical tool that seeks to explain internal differences in pay across the workforce in terms of justifiable business factors, usually involving regression analyses.
 By providing employers with a quantitative view of the consequences of their pay practices, PEAs help to evaluate whether those pay practices best support the organization’s priorities.
 An organization committing itself to becoming more antiracist should have pay practices that reflect, at minimum, a commitment to equal employment opportunity.
 A PEA is the best method of gleaning the insight about the status quo in order to make transformations in line with stated goals.

 Not sure how to get started?
-Let Trusaic provide your organization with a free Pay Gap Analysis, which can be conducted confidentially and under the attorney-client privilege.
+Let Trusaic provide your organization with a free Pay Gap Risk Analysis, which can be conducted confidentially and under the attorney-client privilege.

 Here is what you will get: